lmhbali16/Data-Science/README.md

 # Data Science Projects

-There are 3 major projects in thsi folder I completed during my Data Science course
+There are 3 major projects in this folder I completed during my Data Science course

 ## Wine quality prediction